qwe321qwe321qwe321/vid2gif-ffmpeg-gifski/README.md

 ## (Optional) Add to 'Send to'(傳送到) Menu.
 Drag a `.bat` file that you want to make into `add_bat_to_sendto_menu.bat` and name your shortcut.
+> WARNING: It will no longer work if you move the batch file to elsewhere.

 https://user-images.githubusercontent.com/23000374/198987721-cc5ee054-e858-4076-881a-6f294eac1c79.mp4